 As such, we like to use Facebook sales funnels with the following three stages:

-With this stage you find new audiences to use for your ad campaigns.
+At this stage you find new audiences to use for your ad campaigns.
 The goal is to warm up the prospects before sending them through the rest of your funnel.
 You can start with custom audiences and lookalike audiences.

 With more experience, your acquisition campaigns will become more effective at moving quality prospects through your funnel.

-With this stage, you target people who have gone through the acquisition stage but have yet to result in a sale.
+At this stage, you target people who have gone through the acquisition stage but have yet to result in a sale.
 You can advertise to people who:

 - Saw your ad but took no action

-- Engaged with your Facebook page
+- Engaged with your Facebook business page

 - Clicked-through an ad to your ad website